Written By:

 3. Multimedia Storage

-Multimedia like videos, images, and sounds are stored in binary formats.
-These files contain both header information and binary data streams.
-They make sure the media plays back as the creators intended.
+Multimedia files, such as videos, images, and audio, are stored in binary formats.
+These files ensure accurate playback by combining header information and binary data streams.

 4. Database Management